 Savor summer in a glass with this cool refresher that blends vodka with skewered strawberries that are literally bursting with flavor.
 The addition of lime thyme simple syrup adds welcome sour and savory notes to round the cocktail’s sweetness.
 Get the Grilled Strawberry Cocktail recipe.

 BearMoo Stainless Steel Flat Kabob Skewers, 10 for $17.99 from Amazon

 Not just for meat and veggies, as it turns out.

-Related Reading: 15 Summer Strawberry Desserts That’ll Make You Swoon
+Related Reading: 16 Sweet Summer Strawberry Desserts That’ll Make You Swoon

 Here’s a new spin on an old favorite.
 Muddle a brown sugar cube with citrus bitters, then add a shot of Scotch which fills in for bourbon, the traditional star spirit.
 The smoky substitution pairs beautifully with the unorthodox (but who’s complaining?) addition of juicy grilled peaches.
 Finish with a thyme sprig for a dash of herbal elegance.
 Get the Grilled Peach Old Fashioned recipe.

 Related Reading: 11 Perfect Peach Recipes for Summer